vavgustov/rgversion/README.md

 rgversion rails puma pg
 ```

-Then just past your clipboard to Gemfile.
+Then just past your clipboard to `Gemfile`.

 ## License